h1kari/des_kpt/README.md

 Ubuntu Install Notes
 --------------------

-To install of the dependencies on Ubuntu, run the following commands:
+To install all of the dependencies on Ubuntu, run the following commands:

 ```
 $ sudo apt-get install python-pyasn1